+The list of material sub-groups should be drawn up following consultations amongst the home authority and the host authorities of the material sub-groups, within the CMG.
 The list of material sub-groups and their composition (see guiding principle 2) should be shared with CMG members and reviewed in the CMG on an annual basis consistent with Section 17 of the TLAC term sheet.
-If a sub-group has been identified as material based solely on a determination that they exercise critical functions for the group as a whole, their inclusion in the list requires the agreement of the CMG.5
+In cases where sub-groups have been identified as material based on a determination that they exercise critical functions for the group as a whole, their inclusion in the list requires the agreement of the CMG.4